s0neq/d2022/code/FID/Readme.md

 Copies with files for FID calculation.

-Scripts assume that ```./generated/``` exists in the same folder and that it contains generated images
+Scripts assume that ```./generated/``` exists in the current directory and that it contains generated images

+Each FID result is written to the current directory to a separate CSV file

 all copies are meant to be distributed across 3 GPU instances